PostgreSQL Transaction Isolation

 In

-and end the transactionupdate t_user set password = 'efg' where id = 4; commit;
+transaction 2, update the above password to anything but123and end the transactionupdate t_user set password = 'efg' where id = 4; commit; -

 Now go to